adapter-hub/adapters/adapter_docs/v2_transition.md

 model.add_adapter("name", config="pfeiffer+inv")
 ```

-### Removal of `adapter_names` parameter in model forward()
+### Changes to `adapter_names` parameter in model forward()

-_Includes breaking changes ⚠️_
+_Includes breaking changes (only in v2.0.0, see note) ⚠️_

-In v1, it was possible to specify the active adapters using the `adapter_names` parameter in each call to the model's `forward()` method.
+One possibility to specify the active adapters is to use the `adapter_names` parameter in each call to the model's `forward()` method.
-With the integration of the new, unified mechanism for specifying adapter setups using composition blocks, this parameter was dropped.
+With the integration of the new, unified mechanism for specifying adapter setups using composition blocks,
-The active adapters now are exclusively set via `set_active_adapters()` or the `active_adapters` property.
+it is now recommended to specify the active adapters via `set_active_adapters()` or the `active_adapters` property.
 For example...

 ```python